Mixpanel allows you to import profiles in bulk using CSV.

 Note that a '+' needs to precede phone numbers.
 This is especially useful for international numbers.

-If you import people profiles using $distinct_id values that already exists, those people profiles will be updated with the additional people properties in your CSV.
+If you import people profiles using $distinct_id values that already exists, those profiles will be updated with the additional people properties in your CSV.

 Mixpanel imports based only on $distinct_id and will not deduplicate people profiles automatically based on other properties, like $email or $last_name.

-In other words, if you upload people profiles that have the same email address or the same name as existing people profiles, you will be uploading duplicates - they will not be combined.
+If you upload people profiles that have the same email address or the same name as existing people profiles, you will be uploading duplicates - they will not be combined.

 Advanced People Profile Imports